Tech Made Simple

 • Contacts Only: Only your contacts can see your device.

-3. Make sure your friend's AirDrop, Bluetooth and WiFi are turned on
+3. Make sure your friend's AirDrop, Bluetooth, and WiFi are turned on

 4. Select the content that you want to share

 AirDrop is a sharing option whenever you see the Share icon (a rectangle with an arrow pointing up).
 You'll also find it in some apps, like Contacts, under a specific share menu option.
-Here are three of the most common share scenarios.
+Here are four of the most common share scenarios.

 Photos and Videos

 From Photos Library, tap on "Select" and mark all of the photos and videos you want to share.
-You can also selection the share icon from the bottom navigation bar when viewing individual photos and videos in the Photos app.
+You can also select the share icon from the bottom navigation bar when viewing individual photos and videos in the Photos app.

 Web pages

-In Safari and other browser apps, select the share icon from the bottom navigation bar
+In Safari and other browser apps, select the share icon from the bottom navigation bar.

 Contacts

-In Contacts, open the contact and scroll down and select "Share Contact."
+Otherwise, in Contacts, open the contact you want to share, then scroll down and select Share Contact.

 Passwords